iamkdraj/iamkdraj.github.io/content/Literature/Literary Periods/The Metaphysical Poets (c. 1600–1660).md

 *   **Abraham Cowley (1618-1667)**: Was extremely popular in his own time.
 It was in his biography that Dr. Johnson originally developed his theory of the Metaphysical poets.

 *   **Thomas Traherne (c.
 1637-1674)**: A clergyman whose joyful, mystical poetry and prose celebrate the glory of God's creation.
 His work was almost entirely unknown until its rediscovery in the early 20th century.

+---

+**Summary for Quick Revision:**

+The Metaphysical Poets (c.
+1600-1660) were 17th-century English poets, not a formal school, known for their intellectual, witty, and philosophical style.
+The term was coined by John Dryden and popularized by Dr. Samuel Johnson, who noted their ability to "yoke heterogeneous ideas by violence together."
+Influenced by a time of transition and doubt, and a reaction against Elizabethan conventions, their poetry is characterized by an intellectual and argumentative style, colloquial language, wit, paradox, puns, and a "unification of sensibility" (T.S.
+Eliot).
+Their most defining feature is the **Metaphysical Conceit**, a complex, extended metaphor comparing dissimilar things (e.g., Donne's compass conceit).
+Major poets include **John Donne** (*Holy Sonnets*, "The Flea"), **George Herbert** (*The Temple*, pattern poems), **Andrew Marvell** ("To His Coy Mistress"), Henry Vaughan, Richard Crashaw, Abraham Cowley, and Thomas Traherne.